zayeed/pymf/README.txt

-Matrix Factorization Methods for Python (pymf)
+Matrix Factorization Methods for Python!
 ==============================================

 What is PyMF?